Director’s Statement

 By Laila Kazmi, Director/Producer/Writer

-Arriving in Chicago in 1984 with my parents and siblings, I was amazed by the city’s richness, diversity, and, of course, its world-famous skyline—lined with an impressive mix of art deco and modern skyscrapers.
+Arriving in Chicago in 1984 with my parents and siblings, I was in awe of the city’s richness, diversity, and, of course, its world-famous skyline—with an impressive mix of art deco and modern skyscrapers.
 Reaching above them all was the famous Sears Tower (now Willis Tower), the world’s tallest building at the time.
 Later, the John Hancock Center became one of my favorite spots to take in the magnificent views of the sprawling Chicago city lights.

-It is essentially an American story, about an immigrant who came to this country with little and, with hard work, reached the heights of his profession.
+It is essentially an American story, about an immigrant who came to this country with little and, with hard work and ability to persevere in face of challenges, reached the height of his profession.
 At a time when supertall skyscraper construction was considered cost prohibitive and inefficient, Fazlur R Khan designed a series of structural systems that changed the course of the skyscraper, allowing builders to go higher than ever before possible.
-Khan, a Muslim immigrant from Bangladesh, is widely considered a pioneer in the development of something that he described as “a distinct contribution of the American heritage,” i.e., the skyscraper.
+Khan, an immigrant from Bangladesh, is widely considered a pioneer in the development of something that he described as “a distinct contribution of the American heritage,” i.e., the skyscraper.

-Khan’s story is inspiring and could open doors for so many, regardless of their background.
-We hope that this documentary will also help shed light on the long history of Asian immigrants’ contributions to America.
-Asian Americans have helped build this nation, from building railroads to designing towering skyscrapers.
-In Fazlur Khan’s story, there are the stories of Hal Iyengar, Joseph Colaco, Chandra Jha, Sarv Nayyar, and Mir M. Ali, all South Asian immigrants, each with significant contributions to shaping the built environment of American cities.
+His story sheds light on the long history of Asian and South Asian immigrants’ contributions to this nation.
+From building railroads, working in lumber and farming, to designing towering skyscrapers.
+In Fazlur Khan’s story, are the stories of Hal Iyengar, Dr. Joseph Colaco, Chandra Jha, Sarv Nayyar, and Mir M. Ali, all South Asian immigrants, each with significant contributions to shaping the built environment of American cities.

 One of Dr. Khan’s oft-cited quotes is from a 1972 interview in the Engineering News-Record magazine, which awarded him ‘Construction Man of the Year.’